Introduction to EJB Architecture

 Conclusion

-EJB provides a robust platform for rolling out large scale applications using reusable business logic present in beans.
-EJB option can be evaluated for application development at the organization level.
+EJB provides a robust platform for rolling out large-scale applications using reusable business logic present in beans.
+The EJB (Enterprise JavaBeans) option for application development can be evaluated at the organizational level.

 Recommended Articles